KSMB (band): History

 Johan Johansson, Mats Nilsson and Pekka Kangas began a band called "Ingenting" (Swedish for "nothing").
 Their first and only gig was at Österholmsskolan in Skärholmen.

 In the autumn of 1977, most of the members of Ingenting went to Skärholmens Gymnasium, and discovered that if one worked with a project, like a band, one would not have to go to all of the classes.
 "Skärholmens Gymnasiums Punkensemble" was started; since many students did not want to go to class, the band quickly grew.
 After a chaotic gig in the aula in Skärholmens Gymnasium with 15 band members, of which 5 were singers, the project "Skärholmens Gymnasiums Punkensemble" was over.
 The singers Stephan "Steppan" Guiance and Michael Alonzo, drummer Johan Johansson, and bassist Matte Nilsson continued and became the only constant members of KSMB, as the band was renamed in 1978.
 KSMB is an acronym that stands for "Kurt-Sunes med Berit", a name taken from a sketch in the radio program Hemma hos.

 In the spring of 1979, the Swedish label music label MNW offered KSMB a record contract, following a concert at the Musikverket in Stockholm.
 Their first studio recording was shared with the Incest Brothers and Travolta Kids, and was titled Bakverk 80.

 KSMB released two full-length studio albums and three singles between 1980 and 1981 through MNW.
-Their first album being titled Aktion (English for "Auction") released 1980 had songs like "Tidens Tempo" and "En Slemmig Torsk".
+Their first album being titled Aktion (Swedish for "Action") released 1980 had songs like "Tidens Tempo" and "En Slemmig Torsk".
 Shortly after in 1981 they released their most successful punk album Rika Barn Leka Bäst (English translation: "Rich Kids Play Best") that also includes their most popular song Sex Noll Två (English for "Six Zero Two").
 During this period the band toured extensively in Sweden, including with the band Ebba Grön; KSMB was a best-selling band on the MNW label.
 However, the band was not profitable, and Johansson and Lars Jonson wanted to leave.
 KSMB played their last gig on May 27, 1982, at the Kamraspalatset at St. Eriksbron and then broke up.